Have a symptom?

-The infectious process within the eyelash follicle leads to the formation of pus and the typical symptoms of a sty.
-Symptoms include ...more symptoms »
+The infectious process within the eyelash follicle leads to the formation of pus and the typical symptoms of a sty. ...more symptoms »

 With a good, consistent treatment plan, the prognosis for most cases of a sty is good with minimal risk of complications, such as the spread of bacterial infection and the development of multiple stys.

 Treatment of sty begins with prevention.
-The best way to prevent a sty is to not to touch the eyes unless the hands have been washed for at least 15 seconds with soap and water.
-It is also ...more treatments »
+The best way to prevent a sty is to not to touch the eyes unless the hands have been washed for at least 15 ...more treatments »

 A diagnosis of sty may be delayed or missed because symptoms of sty can be similar to symptoms of other diseases and conditions.
 These include chalazion, blepharitis, xanthelasma, and papilloma. ...more misdiagnosis »